cpbotha/cpbotha.github.io/content/posts/2018-08-08-weekly-head-voices-151-we-are-pleased-to-meet-you.md

 I briefly dissected the Spotify Playlist website.

 It would be straight-forward for a Chrome or Firefox plugin (WebExtension, so same code.
-I&#8217;ve done this before) to go through this playlist, search for each track using the MusicKit JS API, and then recreate the playlist in the user&#8217;s Apple Music account.
+I’ve done this before) to go through this playlist, search for each track using the MusicKit JS API, and then recreate the playlist in the user’s Apple Music account.

 This solution would be much cleaner and simpler than the current app-based ones.